lee-blake/CME-Commitment-to-Change/Design/DomainModel.md

 ## Classes
 - Clinician
   - A medical professional, usually a physician and in continuing medical education.
-These are the main users of the platform who use to to make commitments.
+These are the main users of the platform who use to make commitments.
 Medical educators are also modeled as this class, as they may also make commitments and/or be taking CME courses.

 - Commitment
-  - A goal to positively change delivery of patient care that is made by a clinician.
+  - A goal to positively change the delivery of patient care that is made by a clinician.
 Most of these commitments should take place in the context of implementing practices learned in a CME course and therefore will have an associated Course.
 Note that several examples of commitment types are listed